comconToukir/comconToukir/README.md

 ---
 ### :man_technologist: About Me :

-- :telescope: I’m currently open for work and employment opportunites
+- :telescope: I’m currently open for employment opportunites
-- 🌱 Exploring Front-End technologies
+- Exploring Front-End technologies
+- learning new skills and sharpening old ones

 ---
 ### :hammer_and_wrench: Languages and Tools :